 Dairy Poetry contains a small collection of poetry books written between the late 1970s and the turn of the millennium, although most of them belong to the 1980s.
 Daily poetry for daily consumption, such as milk or yogurt.
 The first to be published, in English and bilingual editions, are Barcelona Blues, American Poems, Damnations & other emetics, The Shire-in Poems and Exiles, all composed between 1980 and 1982, with the exception of American Poems, written in 1988.
-A selection will follow with the name Scattered Poems 1981-1999 and another with the title She-They & other love poems and the Dead flies' haikus.
+A selection will follow with the name Written in the attic & other scattered Poems and another with the title She-They & other love poems and the Dead flies' haikus.
 Most of them composed along the eighties.
 Chronologically they were composed, from bottom to top, as follows.